 - 1 tbs ground cumin

 - 1 can (16 oz) navy beans or pinto peans

 - cilantro as needed

 - 3 cups turkey stock

-- Place turkey carcass and bones in a large pot, fill with water until bones are submerged.
+- For the stock, place turkey carcass, bones and tomatillo husks in a large pot, fill with water until bones are submerged.
 Bring to a brief boil, then reduce heat to a gentle boil for at least 3 hours.
 Water level will reduce and stock will thicken slightly.
 Pour through fine mesh strainer when finished and set aside.

-- Peel husks off tomatillos, remove core and cut into quarters.
+- While the stock is simmering remove tomatillo cores and cut into quarters.
 Pulse quartered tomatillos in food processor until broken down to resemble a slightly chunky salsa.
 Set aside.